History of Kickball

 12. Fielders must throw the ball with BOTH hands.
 The ball we’ll be playing with is smaller and harder than the normal kickball.
 We don’t want fielders winding and blasting the balls at players in the dark.
 This is to protect both runners AND your fellow fielders.
 Runners don’t want to get blasted with a soccer ball and your other fielders don’t want to catch a speeding ball in the dark.
 Balls can still be thrown at base runners to get them out, but again, the ball must be thrown with both hands and PLEASE be mindful not to blast the balls.

 13. There is no leading off bases or stealing.

 That’s it!
 But also, never forget the most important rule of DCKickball! 🙂

 The first and foremost rule of the game is to have FUN.
 If you are hoping to recapture your athletic glories from the past, this is NOT the kickball league for you.
 DCKickball is all about playing a silly kid’s game, having fun and meeting new people.
 Absolutely no whining will be tolerated during the course of a game.
 The only players allowed to communicate with the referees are the captain and co-captain.
 Any abuse (verbal or otherwise) of the referees or other players will constitute an immediate ejection from the game.
 Repeated offenders will be banned from the league.
 No exceptions.
 Have FUN and be SAFE out there in the dark and be NICE to your fellow players!

-DC Fray Indoor Kickball is a sport, just like any other, and at times people will get heated during competition.
+DC Fray GLOW Kickball is a sport, just like any other, and at times people will get heated during competition.
 This is expected and understood.
-However, abusive treatment to referees, other players, or spectators will not be tolerated.
+However, abusive treatment towards hosts, other players, or spectators will not be tolerated.